 The marine mammals you will see around The Whale Trail depend on where you are, what time of year it is, and how likely it is for that animal to be in those waters.
+General viewing guidelines for marine mammals along the north american west coast are shown below.

 Whale Watching at Thieves Bay